KeithIMyers/chromiumos-docs/fuzzing.md

     ```

     You should verify that your fuzzer was built and that it was installed in
-    /usr/libexec/fuzzers (make sure the owners file was installed there as
+    `/usr/libexec/fuzzers/` (make sure the owners file was installed there as
     well).
-To run your fuzzer locally, you first run this script (outside your
+To run your fuzzer locally, you first run this script *outside your
-    chroot) to set up your environment properly:
+    chroot* to set up your environment properly:

     ```bash
     $ ./path-to-chroot/chromite/bin/cros_fuzz_test_env --chromeos_root=/path-to-chroot --board=${BOARD}
     ```

-    Then run your fuzzer:
+    Then run your fuzzer, *outside of the chroot as well*:

     ```bash
     $ sudo chroot /path-to-chroot/chroot/build/${BOARD}